 The U.S. Olympic Women's Ice Hockey team is set to be announced on Jan.
 1 at the NHL Winter Classic in Minneapolis, Minn.
-The final, 23-player roster will debut with on-ice recognition, before heading to Canada for the final two games of the My Why Tour.
+The final, 23-player roster will debut during the second intermission.

 TEAM USA AT A GLANCE